vpotapev/ex_ray/README.md

 ---
 ## Differences between this fork and upstream

+* Added `@trace_all` annotation to enable tracing for all function of an particular module.
-* Enabled tracing of functions with underscore:
+* Enabled tracing of functions with underscores as args:
   ```elixir
   def fun1(_, ...), do: ...
   ```